Golden, Kansas in Grant County

 Golden, Kansas advertisement om the Golden Gazette

-Golden, Kansas in Grant County, once located southwest of Ulysses on the North Fork of the Cimarron River is an extinct town today.
+Golden, Kansas, in Grant County, once located southwest of Ulysses on the North Fork of the Cimarron River, is now an extinct town.

-Golden was established in 1886 in what was then Hamilton County before Grant County was created.
+Golden was established in 1886 in what was then Hamilton County, before Grant County was created.
 A post office was established on September 27, 1886.
-The population of the small town grew to about 50 but had a number of businesses including a lumber yard, a general store, a blacksmith, and a western supply store.
+The small town’s population grew to about 50, and it had several businesses, including a lumber yard, a general store, a blacksmith, and a western supply store.
 Some early settlers included B.E.
 Morris, T.S.
 Hurd, Clarence Vorhees, Frank Byers, and J.A.
 Harmon.

 Today, all that is left is the Golden Cemetery.
 The town was situated about 12 miles southwest of Ulysses.